≡ Menu

-Maybe you’ve never worried about the state of your dog’s teeth (though we do hope you’ve given them a brush at least every once in a while), but did you know that both dogs and cats can have dental problems such as broken teeth?
+Maybe you’ve never worried about the state of your dog’s teeth (though we do hope you’ve given them a brush at least occasionally), but did you know that both dogs and cats can have dental problems such as broken teeth?

-Then this is definitely a brief article that you’re going to want to read because in this article, we going to discuss some of the issues a dog or cat may suffer from when it comes to dental fractures as well as discuss what its like as an owner to have a pet with such issues.
+If not, then this is a brief article that you’re going to want to read because,e in this article, we are going to discuss some of the issues a dog or cat may suffer from when it comes to dental fractures as well as discuss what it’s like as an owner to have a pet with such issues.
 So, with that said, let’s begin our discussion by first defining exactly what a “complicated” dental fracture is.

 What are Complicated dental fractures in dogs?

 A “complicated” dental fracture is a term used to describe a “severe type” of tooth fracture.
-Less severe dental fractures will commonly be referred to as an uncomplicated fracture and while they too may become a serious medical condition, in general, complicated dental fracture are usually the ones that can of often will develop into some major medical issues including:
+Less severe dental fractures will commonly be referred to as uncomplicated fractures.
+While they too may become a painful medical condition, in general, complicated dental fractures are usually the ones that can often develop into some significant medical issues, including:

 How will you know if your dog or cat’s tooth is fractured?